Yes if you hold certain passports you are eligible to get on arrival visa.

 Permitted stay duration:

-- 70 days if extension is taken via Immigration authority
+- 70 days if extension is taken via Immigration authority.

-A new 30 day on arrival visa will be issued every time the individual exits and enters the country.
-There is no limit to the number of 30 days on arrival visas issued per person annually.
-To reject or issue a visa is the sole discretion of the Dubai Immigration authorities.
+- There is no limit to the number of 30 days on-arrival visas issued per person, annually.
+Rejection or issuance of a visa is the sole discretion of the Immigration authorities.

 Entry type: Single Entry